code-423n4/2023-12-revolutionprotocol/README.md

 (properties that should NEVER EVER be broken).

-For all contracts - only the RevolutionBuilder manager should be able to initialize and upgrade them.
+Only the RevolutionBuilder instance should be able to initialize the 7 in-scope contracts in the revolution-contracts package.
+Only the initialized owner should be able to upgrade (via [UUPS](https://github.com/code-423n4/2023-12-revolutionprotocol/blob/main/packages/revolution/src/libs/proxy/UUPS.sol)) the CultureIndex, MaxHeap, Descriptor, and VerbsToken contracts.

 ### NontransferableERC20Votes